 Until that point, minoxidil was an oral medication that the FDA had approved to reduce blood pressure.
-But, given its unexpected side effect of producing hair growth, research changed to explore it in other ways.
-Different types of topical minoxidil were mainly tested throughout the 1980s, and the FDA eventually approved this drug as a treatment for hair loss – specifically, androgenic alopecia.
+But, given its unexpected side effect of promoting hair growth, research changed to explore it in other ways.
+Different types of topical minoxidil were tested throughout the 1980s, and the FDA eventually approved this drug as a treatment for hair loss – specifically, androgenic alopecia.

 What happened to minoxidil pills?

 Minoxidil pills still exist, but they’re not as common as a hair loss treatment these days.
 One of the main reasons for this is because of a side effect known as hypertrichosis – which essentially means that hair growth occurs everywhere – not just on your head.